 Step 2: Calculate Indirect Labor Expense

 From the information given, the wages of $15,000 paid to the security guards at the manufacturing plant are related not directly with the manufacturing of the product of the company, and it is the company’s indirect labor cost.

 So for the period total indirect labor expense = $15,000

 Cost of labor is a highly important aspect for employers as it helps them in the following matters:

 - Management of Costs: It helps employers in managing costs.
-The employers can easily identify workers that are not performing as per the expectations and requirements.
-In this way they can go for cost-cutting as and whenever required and get rid of undeserving and under-performing workers.
+Employers can easily identify workers that are not performing as per the expectations and requirements.
+In this way, they can go for cost-cutting as and whenever required and got rid of undeserving and under-performing workers.

 Difference Between Cost of Labor and Cost of Living

 Both differ from each other on different parameters.
 The differences are given below:

 - Meaning: Cost of living can be defined as the costs that are necessarily borne by a customer to maintain a standard of living in a particular geographical area.
 On the other hand, the cost of labor can be defined as the costs that are borne by an employer in the form of salaries or wages, payroll taxesPayroll TaxesPayroll taxes are statutory deductions made by the employer from an employee’s regular salary and wages, and usually, such withholdings mostly have both employer and employee equal contributions.
 These taxes are collected by tax authorities from respective employers and paid for human welfare schemes, infrastructure development., and other benefits paid to a worker.